 Some posts on this site contain affiliate links.
 If you book or purchase something through one of these links, I may earn a small commission at no extra cost to you.
 Read the full disclosure policy here.

-I had the amazing opportunity to explore the city on a two-day press trip thanks to Visit Kingston.
-In those two days, I got a great itinerary that highlighted some of the best restaurants and attractions in Kingston, Ontario.
+I explored the city on a two-day press trip thanks to Visit Kingston.
+In those two days, I got a great itinerary that featured best things to do, where to eat and stay in Kingston.

 Here’s a video recap of the 2 Days in Kingston, which I’ll be going in detail for this Travelling Foodie Guide.